-Link / MIDI Settings
+MIDI Settings

-Open Link / MIDI tab in preferences.
+Open MIDI tab in preferences.
 Locate the Input port, which receives MIDI from your synth.
-Now check that the physical input port has Track, Sync and Remote toggled OFF.
+Now check that the physical input port has not been assigned to any port number.
+Do the same for Output port as well.
 Example: My JP-8000 MIDI Out sends MIDI to RayDAT Port 1 Input.
-Toggle OFF all options in it.
+Toggle OFF port assignment.

-Windows: Now in the next image you can see how I have enabled JP-8000 vMIDI In for tracking as I'm using my JP-8000 as a master keyboard.
-You can also see how I have deactivated Output: RayDAT Port 1 which is important!
+Windows: Now in the next image you can see how I have enabled JP-8000 vMIDI Out [1] and JP-8000 vMIDI In [2] as I'm using my JP-8000 as a master keyboard.
+Both are assigned to port 0.